Ld50 Of 25 Mg/m3 Means

 Risk Assessment and Safety Measures

 The information derived from LD50 values and other toxicity studies is critical for risk assessment and the development of safety measures.
-Occupational exposure limits (OELs), for instance, are established to protect workers from hazardous substances.
+So occupational exposure limits (OELs), for instance, are established to protect workers from hazardous substances.
 These limits are often set significantly below the LD50 value to account for the limitations discussed earlier and ensure worker safety.

 For airborne substances with an LD50 of 25 mg/m³, stringent safety precautions are necessary in occupational settings.
 These may include: